mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

-I had never heard of Pyle as a brand, but they seemed like a match for what I wanted, and they've worked out well.
+I had never heard of Pyle as a brand, but I found these racks online, and they've worked out well.

 TODO: Photo

-They were easy to install, they're low in price, and they have a lip that prevents components from sliding off the rack.
+They're easy to install, decently priced, and they have a lip that prevents components from sliding off the rack.

 ### Review: StarTech CABSHELFV 2U rack shelves